synilogic/AiAgentCRM/FUNCTIONALITY_CHECK_REPORT.md

-# AI Agent CRM - Functionality Check & Fix Report
+# Ai Agentic CRM - Functionality Check & Fix Report

 ## Overview
-This report summarizes the functionality check performed on the AI Agent CRM application and the fixes applied to ensure all components are working properly.
+This report summarizes the functionality check performed on the Ai Agentic CRM application and the fixes applied to ensure all components are working properly.

 ## ✅ Issues Found & Fixed